Light-it-labs/lightit-auth-laravel/README.md

     }

     /**
-     * Return a key value array, containing any custom claims to be added to the JWT.
+     * Return a key-value array containing any custom claims to be added to the JWT.
      *
      * @return array
      */